Royalty Fees Benefit the Franchisor and Franchisee

 After the event is over, it is best to sleep on it and seriously think about if owning a franchise is right for you.
 If you still believe that the franchise business is a good investment after the franchisee validation process, then go all-in.

-What is a royalty fee?
+What is a royalty?
 A royalty fee is an ongoing payment that is collected by the franchisor on a monthly or weekly basis.
 The idea behind franchise royalty fees is that franchisors do well when franchisees do well.
-Royalty fees typically range between 4% to 12%.
+The average royalty fee is between 4% to 12%.
 Other costs associated with franchise ownership include the initial franchise fee and marketing fees.
 Before leaping into franchise ownership, speak with franchise owners and a consultant to get a better sense of what a business is like.